Kinetic Equilibrium Prediction at TCV using RAPTOR and FBT: Physics models and codes

-These approximations affect the plasma current in the Poisson like (Grad-Shavranov) equation (\ref{eq:Grad-Shafranov}) and its boundary condition (\ref{eq:plasma2coils_contribution}), hence affecting the poloidal flux error and result of the PF coil currents optimization.
-First of all, the choice of $\beta_{pol}$ and $q_A$ (or $l_i$) determines the rate of change of the Shafranov shift $\Delta(\hat{\rho})$, i.e. the outward radial displacement of the magnetic surfaces with respect to the geometric (cylindrical) center of the plasma, with respect to the minor radius, $\Delta'(\hat{\rho})$.
-This shift comes with an increased compression of magnetic surfaces in the Low Field Side (LFS) of the plasma, responsible for a hoop force driving the plasma outward.
-If $\beta_{pol}+l_i/2$ is underestimated in the calculation, the vertical magnetic field virtually applied by the PF coils to compensate for this force \cite{mukhovatov_plasma_1971} is underestimated, with the risk of the risk of introducing errors in the radial plasma position.
+These approximations affect the plasma current in the Poisson like (Grad-Shafranov) equation (\ref{eq:Grad-Shafranov}) and its boundary condition (\ref{eq:plasma2coils_contribution}), hence affecting the poloidal flux error and result of the PF coil currents optimization.
+First of all, the choice of $\beta_{pol}$ and $q_A$ (or $l_i$) largely determines the Shafranov shift $\Delta(\hat{\rho})$, i.e. the outward radial displacement of the magnetic surfaces with respect to the geometric (cylindrical) center of the plasma.
+This shift comes with an increased compression of magnetic surfaces in the Low Field Side (LFS) of the core plasma, inside the separatrix, and is due to radial forces that tend to drive the whole plasma outward.
+If $\beta_{pol}+l_i/2$ is underestimated in the calculation, the vertical magnetic field virtually applied by the PF coils to compensate for these forces \cite{mukhovatov_plasma_1971} at the separatrix is underestimated, with the risk of introducing errors in the radial plasma position.
 Moreover, as stated in $2$, the distribution of current in the plasma column influences the strength of the quadrupole term added to the vertical field to maintain the vertical plasma stability with a certain elongation \cite{mukhovatov_plasma_1971}.
 Quantities impacting the growth rate of a vertical instability --- for example, the plasma radial position, elongation and inner and outer gaps \cite{marchioni_vertical_2024} --- are therefore not immune to inaccuracies in $p'$ and $TT'$ profiles, whose consequences may range from a slight misalignment of the shape to a vertical displacement event (VDE).
 To address these limitations, we propose to constrain $p'(\psi)$ and $TT'(\psi)$ using the RAPTOR pre-shot model presented in Sec. \ref{SubSec:RAPTOR}.
 In this section and for the rest of the paper, we express the poloidal beta and internal inductance by their ITER design definition \cite{jackson_iter_2008}, used in both FBT and RAPTOR:

 where $W_{th}$ is the total thermal energy, $B_{pol}$ the poloidal magnetic field, $\langle B_{pol}^2 \rangle_V=\frac{1}{V}\int B_p^2dV$ and $V$ is the plasma volume.